j-nederveld/gti_test/README.md

 # Chart Data

-To get started, add a "config.js" file in public > assets > scripts.
+To get started, make sure Node.js is installed, and then add a "config.js" file in public > assets > scripts.

 Inside the config.js file, use the following logic to set the api_key and client_id